Deep Neural Newsvendor: Case Study: Inventory Management for a Food Supermarket Chain

 \subsection{Data Description and Candidate Methods}

 The dataset comprises daily sales records from our collaborated food company throughout the entire year of 2013.
 The firm operates 131 stores, and each store offers three types of food: processed food, dishes, and food ingredients.
 While there are plenty of choices within each food type, we focus on analyzing the demand for the general food category.
 Given the significant variation in food choices due to availability and seasonality, we aggregate the sales within each category to represent the actual demand for that category.
 Figure \ref{fig:summary_plots} provides the summary statistics for the average daily demand of stores, categorized by food types and days of the week.
 Each box plot depicts the demand variability among stores.
-By comparing the boxes in both panels, we can also observe clear dependencies of demand on these two categorical variables.
-For instance, the overall demand for processed food is higher than the other two types, and the food demand is relatively higher on average on Tuesdays.
-To facilitate our empirical experiments, we transform these categorical features (food type, day of the week, and store ID) into one-hot variables in numerical experiments.
+By comparing the boxes in both panels, we can observe clear dependencies of demand on these two categorical variables.
+For instance, the overall demand for processed food is higher than the other two types, and the food demand is relatively higher on average on Tuesdays. {To facilitate our numerical experiments, we convert the categorical features into binary vectors where the length equals the number of categories, with exactly one element set to 1 and the rest to 0.}

 We also consider an additional set of features in our experiments, which consist of 14 past demands and the associated \emph{operational statistics}.
 The so-called \emph{operational statistics} refer to the sample average and the differences between consecutive pairs of order statistics of these 14 past demands.
 Their relevance is theoretically justified in \cite{liyanage2005practical}, and their effectiveness has been observed in \cite{ban2019big}.
 In particular, it is important to note that when incorporating past demands as features, one should be cautious about potential time-series dependence in practice.
 Nevertheless, our analysis in the dependent-data scenario, as discussed in Section \ref{subsec:dependent_data}, allows us to incorporate this practical consideration within our framework seamlessly.